 One way JELD-WEN supports sustainable construction is by using recycled materials in the production of our Interior Molded Wood Composite doors.
-In fact, door slabs are Scientific Certification Systems (SCS)certified with a specified pre-consumer recycled content, depending on model.
+In fact, door slabs are SCS Global Services certified with a specified pre-consumer recycled content, depending on model.
 Recycled content percentages refer to the door slab and do not include the door frame and frame components.

-- All hollow core JELD-WEN interior bi-fold doors contain a minimum of 42% pre-consumer recycled wood fiber content.
+- All hollow core JELD-WEN interior bi-fold doors contain an average 36% pre-consumer recycled wood fiber content.
 Download Certificate SCS-MC-03034

-- JELD-WEN molded door skins, a component of JELD-WEN interior doors, contain a minimum of 65% pre-consumer recycled wood fiber content.
+- JELD-WEN molded door skins, a component of JELD-WEN interior doors, contain an average 56% pre-consumer recycled wood fiber content.
 Download Certificate SCS-MC-01117

 Sustainable Forestry Initiative®

 We support the land stewardship ethics of the Sustainable Forestry Initiative.
 We hold SFI Chain of Custody certification, which governs all changes of custodianship of forest-based products during the harvesting, transportation, processing and distribution from the forest to end-use.
 Third-party inspections are conducted by PricewaterhouseCoopers, an independent auditing firm.
 As a result, we offer (SFI) certified AuraLast® Wood for our wood windows and patio doors.